About This Vegetable-Stuffed Tofu / Tauhu Sumbat

 - In a saucepan, combine water, chili flakes, garlic, salt, and sugar.
 Bring to a boil.

-- Once boiling, reduce the heat to medium or low and add corn flour that has been dissolved in water.
+- Once boiling, reduce the heat to medium to low and add corn flour slurry.
 Give them a stir.

-- Add vinegar and cook it for almost a minute (avoid inhaling the fume).
+- Add vinegar and let it simmer for about a minute (avoid inhaling the fume).
 Turn the heat off and leave it to cool.

 - Transfer the sauce to a small bowl and let it cool. *If you’re using honey as a sweetener, consider adding the honey when the sauce is cooled.

-For other foods you can pair with this sauce, including a detailed recipe and video check out my Garlic Chili Sauce post.
+For other foods you can pair with this sauce, including a detailed recipe, go to my Garlic Chili Sauce post.

 Other Asian tofu recipes you might like